Accelerator Application Criteria

 Each application will be evaluated against the same program criteria, detailed below:

-- Is the product relevant to the current Financial Solutions Lab Challenge?
+- Applicable Solution: Company’s product/service is relevant to the Financial Solutions Lab Challenge.

 The Financial Solutions Lab and its partners define diversity, equity, and inclusion as follows:

 Diversity is recognizing, acknowledging, appreciating, and bringing together individuals and groups with unique perspectives and differing backgrounds.
 The Financial Solutions Lab is intentionally focused on innovative ideas that support populations facing acute and persistent financial health challenges, including (but not limited to) people of color, women, aging individuals, and individuals with disabilities.